TL-System/plato/README.md

 To check if MindSpore is correctly installed on the GPU server, try to `import mindspore` with a Python interpreter.

-Finally, to use trainers and servers based on MindSpore, assign `True` to `use_mindspore` in the `trainer` section of the configuration file.
-Its default value is `False`, and Plato would use PyTorch as its default framework.
+Finally, to use trainers and servers based on MindSpore, assign `true` to `use_mindspore` in the `trainer` section of the configuration file.
+This variable is unassigned by default, and *Plato* would use PyTorch as its default framework.

 ### Running Plato